-The Wingfoil Surf-Freestyle discipline combines freestyle tricks together with the surf/carving manoeuvres.
-All tricks, jumps and manoeuvres performed out of the wave will be counted as freestyle tricks.
-On the other hand, all the carvings, turns and manoeuvres performed in the swell or waves will count in the wave score.
+The Wingfoil Surf-Freestyle discipline combines freestyle tricks together with the surf/carving maneuvers.
+All tricks, jumps and maneuvers performed out of the wave will be counted as freestyle tricks.
+On the other hand, all the carvings, turns and maneuvers performed in the swell or waves will count in the wave score.

 3.19.
-Surf-Slalom discipline
+FreeFly-Slalom discipline

-The Wingfoil Surf-Slalom discipline covers all competitions with a start and finish line, run around a defined race course marked with buoys, that includes a downwind section where competitors should use the energy of the waves or pumping, not being able to use the power of the wing.
+The Wingfoil FreeFly-Slalom discipline covers all competitions with a start and a finish line, running around a defined course marked with buoys, that includes a downwind section where competitors should use the energy of the waves or pumping, without using the power of the wing.